Muhammad-Shahr0z/Joke-Generator/README.md

 The UI will open in your browser.

-## 🤝 Contributing
-Want to improve this project?
-Follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes and commit (`git commit -m 'Added new feature'`).
-4. Push to your fork (`git push origin feature-name`).
-5. Open a **Pull Request**.

----

 ## 📜 License
 This project is open-source and available under the **MIT License**.